THE SADNESS OF ELON MUSK

 And Rogan completely fails to pick up on it.

-Id.
+The id.
 Latin for ‘it’.
 In Freudian psychology, the unconscious depths of the mind, the disorganised component of personality that contains a human’s basic, instinctual drives.

 So that’s what’s coming.